[Photographed from shore, at a distance, with tele lens + 1.4x teleconverter — no disturbance to the otter]

 Southern Sea Otter Eating Kellet’s Whelk – Kelletia kelletii

-We heard the cracking first — the telltale sea otter sounds of mussels crushed in teeth, or shells hammered on belly rocks.
-Those sounds punctuate the oceanic lulls along the Monterey shoreline.
-Once in a while, we hear metallic echoes from otters using nearby docks and pilings as cracking tools.
+We heard the cracking first — the telltale sea otter sounds shells hammered on belly rocks.
+Those sounds punctuate the lulls along the Monterey shoreline.
+Once in a while, we hear metallic strikes from otters using nearby docks as cracking tools.

-This percussion was loud — louder than usual — and persistent.
-When I pointed my lens I saw some vigorous shell-crushing by a female otter, identified by her scarred nose (a typical mating injury).
-She was slamming a cone-shaped shell against a huge rock on her belly, but I couldn’t identify the prey.
+This percussion was louder than usual — and persistent.
+When I pointed my lens I saw some vigorous shell-crushing by a likely female otter, identified by her scarred nose (a typical mating injury).
+I couldn’t identify the prey.
 The color of the shell faded from pink into algae green, and the size dwarfed the otter’s front paws.

 When I later offloaded the images onto my Mac, I saw it was a large sea snail.
 Based on other photos I’d seen, I thought the snail was probably a Kellet’s Whelk.
 But, I didn’t realize until I posted it on social media that this was a relatively uncommon sight for Monterey Bay.
 I included my photo in an Instagram post, along with the tentative ID, which then led to this post by Sea Otter Savvy: